-The four sound courses cover everything from capturing quality location sound to post-production mixing and output.
+The five sound courses cover everything from capturing quality location sound to post-production mixing and output.
 Students learn proper boom technique and applications of shotgun and lavalier microphones.
 Students learn techniques for capturing clean audio on set and writing sound reports.
 Additional topics include ADR, Foley, Walla, sound effects, sweetening, ambience, and music.
 Students become familiar with stereo and 5.1 mixing.
+Finally, students learn the power of the film score by writing a genre script and working with the music supervisor.
+Students learn how score impacts the emotions, and how and when to use music scores.